Spratly Islands: Conflicts in the 21st century

 In May 2011, Chinese patrol boats attacked two Vietnamese oil exploration ships near the Spratly Islands.
 Also in May 2011, Chinese naval vessels opened fire on Vietnamese fishing vessels operating off East London Reef (Da Dong).
 The three Chinese military vessels were numbered 989, 27 and 28, and they showed up with a small group of Chinese fishing vessels.
 Another Vietnamese fishing vessel was fired on near Fiery Cross Reef (Chu Thap).
 The Chief Commander of Border Guards in Phú Yên Province, Vietnam, reported that a total of four Vietnamese vessels were fired upon by Chinese naval vessels.
 These incidents involving Chinese forces sparked mass protests in Vietnam, especially in Hanoi and Ho Chi Minh City, and in various Vietnamese communities in the West (namely in the US state of California and in Paris) over attacks on Vietnamese citizens and the intrusion into what Vietnam claimed was part of its territory.

 In June 2011, the Philippines began officially referring to parts of the South China Sea as the "West Philippine Sea" and the Reed Bank as "Recto Bank".

 In July 2012, the National Assembly of Vietnam passed a law demarcating Vietnamese sea borders to include the Spratly and Paracel Islands.

-In 2010, it was reported that the former Malaysian Prime Minister Mahathir Mohamad believed Malaysia could profit from China's economic growth through co-operation with China, and said that China "was not a threat to anyone and was not worried about aggression from China", as well as accusing the United States of provoking China and trying to turn China's neighbours against China.
+In 2010, it was reported that the former Malaysian Prime Minister Mahathir Mohamad believed Malaysia could profit from China's economic growth through co-operation with China, and said that China "was not a threat to anyone and was not worried about aggression from China", as well as accusing the US of provoking China and trying to turn China's neighbours against China.
 Malaysian authorities displayed no concern over China conducting a military exercise at James Shoal in March 2013, with its Defence Minister Hishammuddin Hussein suggested they might work with China and saying that Malaysia had no problem with China patrolling the South China Sea, and telling ASEAN, America, and Japan that "Just because you have enemies, doesn't mean your enemies are my enemies".
 However, until present Malaysia still maintained balanced relations with the countries involved in this dispute.
 But since China has started encroaching its territorial waters, Malaysia has become active in condemning China.